yguenduez/raw-ffi-iOS/readme.md

 #endif /* FfiBridge_h */
 ```

-which has the same signature as the exported function in Rust
+which has the same signature as the exported function in Rust in the `lib.rs` file.

 ```Rust
 #[no_mangle]